Self-publishing your book? Don't make this rookie mistake

 When I saw the writing samples, my heart sank.
 There were issues that a simple proofread couldn’t fix.

-You see, most people don’t know what’s wrong until someone tells them, which is what happened with the wind turbine book.
+You see, most people don’t know what’s wrong with a book until someone tells them, which is what happened with the wind turbine book.

-Sure, you can annotate PDF page proofs if the issues are minor (and they should be at this stage).
-But it’s a nightmare to mark up copious errors.
-Not only does it take hours, but the corrections can affect the design and layout.
+And while you can annotate PDF page proofs if the issues are minor (and they should be at this stage), it’s a nightmare to mark up copious errors.
+Not only does it take hours, but the corrections can also affect the design and layout.

-In the end, you can only make minor corrections (which is what I had to do with the wind turbine book), which means that clunky sentences or poorly structured content can still slip through.
+In the end, you can only make minor corrections, which means that clunky sentences or poorly structured content can still slip through.

 So what do you do?

 It's simple.
 Send your Word file to a professional editor first.
+(For more on how this works, see What to expect when you work with a book editor.)
 Any corrections can be accepted quickly.
 Then, and only then, should it go to a designer.

-This means you need to include a copyedit in your schedule and build the fee into your budget.
-But it’s a far cry from publishing an ebook rife with errors.
-(And trust me, people will judge.)
-Or paying a proofreader to mark up errors using a format that isn’t designed for line editing.
-(Think 400 comments in a 100-page document.
-It’s enough to make your eyeballs melt in their sockets.)
+This means you need to include a copyedit in your editorial schedule and build the fee into your budget.
+It's better than publishing an ebook rife with errors or paying a proofreader to mark up errors using a format that isn’t designed for line editing.
+Think 200 comments in a 100-page document.
+It’s enough to make your eyeballs melt in their sockets.

 Summing up: What to avoid when self-publishing your book

-So if you’ve got a publication in the works, do yourself a favour and book a copyeditor in advance.
-Not only will they weed out typos and improve the flow and logic of your writing, but they'll also save you a wee bit of embarrassment by highlighting factual errors or accidental bias.
+So if you’ve got a publication in the works, save yourself the angst by booking a copyeditor in advance.
+Not only will they weed out typos and improve the flow and logic of your writing, but they'll also save you a wee bit of embarrassment by flagging factual errors or accidental bias.

 And please, don’t give them the bum’s rush.
 Tight deadlines lead to rushed edits.
 Allow a few weeks to edit and review the manuscript.

 Once the book is laid out, make sure you hire a proofreader to check the files for a final quality control.
 (To understand why you need both, see Copywriting vs. proofreading: What's the difference?)
-It could mean the difference between a book you're too ashamed to show anyone and one that build's authority and trust.
+It could mean the difference between a book you're too ashamed to show anyone and one that propels your career to new heights!

 Have you ever jumped the gun and published something that wasn't ready?
 What was the response?
 Let me know in the comments.
 No judgements – I promise!